khulnasoft-lab/design.khulnasoft.com/contents/usability/loading.md

   - spinner
 ---

-A loading state or action provides a user with visiblity on what the system is doing, gives them a sense of control, and helps manage their expectations.
+A loading indicator, such as a [spinner](/components/spinner), provides users with feedback when an interface is in an indeterminate state as a result of their action, to help manage their expectations.
+A loading indicator can be used to indicate:

-Loading states and actions can:

-- Indicate that content is loading on the page.
+- Content is being loaded onto the page.
-- Indicate that a backend process is occurring.
+- A backend process is occurring.

+A loading action, such as a 'Load more' [button](/components/button), gives users a sense of control when fetching more items and is used to:

+- Indicate more items are available for the current list.
 - Prepare the user for what is about to happen.
 - Empower the user to choose when loading occurs.